voqtuyen/python-backend/README.md

+# Python is simple
-# This repo logs need-to-master/fun/beautiful issues to track and study
+This repo logs need-to-master/fun/beautiful issues to track and study